juliannarvaja/juliannarvaja/README.md

 - 👋 Hi, I’m @juliannarvaja
 - 👀 I’m interested in Economics and Data-related disciplines
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning CSS
 - 📫 How to reach me:
 https://www.linkedin.com/in/julian-narvaja-96b321179/